sparshhh01/AES-Inspired-Digital-Authentication-System/README.md

 # AES-Inspired Digital Authentication System

-A hardware-based digital authentication system implemented in **Verilog HDL** using an **AES-inspired encryption algorithm**.
-The design encrypts both the user-entered password and the stored password before comparison, improving security over plain-text authentication.
+A hardware based digital authentication system implemented in **Verilog HDL** using an **AES inspired encryption algorithm**.
+The design encrypts both the user entered password and the stored password before comparison, improving security over plain text authentication.
 An integrated attempt counter and lock controller enhance security by locking the system after multiple failed login attempts.

 ---